yobad/AppDevIII2024/labs/Lab3.md

 - Android Emulator: Pixel 5 - API 34

-- (optional) iOS : note I did not configure app entitlements for iOS nor did I test the app on this platform.
+- (optional) iOS, **Note:** I did not configure app entitlements for iOS nor did I test the app on this platform.

-## Setup

-1. From Demos folder, clone the MauiSocial
-2. Save it locally on your device (C: drive not on OneDrive)
-3. I have already installed the important packages :
-   - MediaKit (to save photos in the gallery)
-   - Cloudinary (to upload pictures on the cloud)